Nithesh8678/meshT/WHITEPAPER.md

 ## 13. Conclusion

-NONET represents a significant advancement in decentralized finance infrastructure, enabling blockchain transactions in previously impossible scenarios.
-By combining mesh networking with blockchain technology, NONET creates a resilient, censorship-resistant payment system that operates independently of traditional internet infrastructure.
+meshT represents a significant advancement in decentralized finance infrastructure, enabling blockchain transactions in previously impossible scenarios.
+By combining mesh networking with blockchain technology, meshT creates a resilient, censorship-resistant payment system that operates independently of traditional internet infrastructure.

 The protocol's innovative packet fragmentation system, multi-chain support, and EIP-3009 integration demonstrate the potential for offline blockchain applications.
-As the system continues to evolve, NONET will play a crucial role in bringing cryptocurrency access to underserved populations and emergency scenarios worldwide.
+As the system continues to evolve, meshT will play a crucial role in bringing cryptocurrency access to underserved populations and emergency scenarios worldwide.

 ### 13.1 Key Contributions